Iford, East Sussex: Iford Manor

 Iford Manor is a neo-gothic house built in 1830 by Henry Burley.
 It is three storeys with three gables and a tiled roof.
 It is a Grade II listed building.

 Swanborough Manor

-Swanborough Manor is also Grade I listed building.
+Swanborough Manor is also a Grade I listed building.
 It incorporates fabrics which date back to 1200 from the Grange of St Pancras, a dependency of St Pancras Priory, Lewes.